jrief/django-formset/docs/source/withholding-feedback.rst

 The attribute ``withhold-feedback="…"`` only has effect while editing the form fields.
-Whenever the user clicks on the submit button of a form containing invalid data, then all fields which did not validate, will show their error message together with an alert symbol and an alert border (usually red).
+Whenever the user clicks on the submit button of a form containing invalid data, then all fields which did not validate using the Django ``clean…``-methods, will show their error message together with an alert symbol and a red border.

 Non-field errors need more validation logic and therefore are *always* detected by the server implementation, usually by the ``clean()``-method of the form class.